Justin Gilbert, CB, Oklahoma State (HT: 6’0⅛”; WT: 202 lbs)

 Gilbert is known as a big-play specialist after his breakout, NCAA-leading seven-interception senior season.
 He’s also a very good return man, totaling six return touchdowns in his career.
 If he can refine his technique, he projects as a very good cornerback for Cover 3 zone or man defensive schemes.
 His great speed helps his ceiling to project to a lockdown boundary corner.

-Draft Projection: Second round
+Draft Projection: First round